 The transfer, or ‘cascade’, process is designed for papers which editors judge to be unsuitable for the journal they were originally submitted to.
-If your article falls into this category then one or more alternative journals from the same publisher will be suggested.
+If your article falls into this category then one or more alternative journals from the same publisher may be suggested.
 You will have the option to submit to one of those suggested journals for consideration.
 Or, you can decide to submit your article elsewhere.

 If your article is eligible for a transfer, you’ll receive an email introducing one or more related journals which may be suitable.
 Take time to investigate these journals and use any feedback the original journal gave you to decide whether one of the suggestions might be right for your article.

 If you decide to accept a transfer offer, the publisher will move as much information as possible about your article over to the submission system of your chosen journal.
 You will then receive an email with further instructions on how to approve and formalize your submission.
 You will also have the opportunity to upload a revised version of your paper before submitting it for consideration by the editor.

 The offer of an article transfer is not a guarantee that your article will be accepted by the new journal.
 That decision rests with the journal’s academic editor.
 Your paper may be sent out for peer review, even if it was peer-reviewed by the first journal.